AwalaApp/codelabs/codelabs/nodejs-pong.md

 If pings are sent, but you never get pongs, try the following:

 - Make sure that your GAE app is getting pings and sending pongs by checking [its logs](https://console.cloud.google.com/logs/query).
 If it's failing to process pings or send pongs, you'll find the reason in those logs.
-- If your GAE app isn't even getting pings, check that the SRV record you created earlier is up and running by going to [dnschecker.org](https://dnschecker.org/#SRV/_awala-pdc._tcp.ping.awala.services) (replace `ping.awala.services` with the public address of your endpoint).
+- If your GAE app isn't even getting pings, check that the SRV record you created earlier is working by going to [dnschecker.org](https://dnschecker.org/#SRV/_awala-pdc._tcp.ping.awala.services) (replace `ping.awala.services` with the public address of your endpoint).
 If it doesn't look right, check with your DNS hosting provider and/or registrar.
 - If the above looks good but you're still not getting pongs, [let us know](https://community.awala.network/c/service-providers/6).

 ## That's it!